Faculty by Section

 Mary C. Wagner B.A., Louisiana State University; M.A., M.Phil., Columbia University.
 French language and Francophone studies.

 Blair Hanson was Professor of French at Allegheny for forty-two years (1939-81), and chairperson of the Department of Modern Languages for over a quarter of a century (1954-81).
-Her bequest to the Department, together with additional funds provided by the Andrew W. Mellon Foundation and Allegheny College, created the Language Learning Center (LLC) in 1998, in renovated space on the third floor of Ruter Hall, a classroom building on the National Register of Historical Places.
+Her bequest to the Department, together with additional funds provided by the Andrew W. Mellon Foundation and Allegheny College, created the Language Learning Center (LLC) in 1998, in renovated space on the third floor of Ruter Hall, the second building erected on the Allegheny campus, and listed on the National Register of Historic Places.

-This space currently accommodates a high-tech classroom, two workstations with printers open to all students, several offices, and restrooms, as well as a lounge/reading area with a television and media player.
-Future plans include equipping the lounge with a larger screen wall-mount television to stream content from around the globe.
+This space currently accommodates a high-tech classroom, two workstations with printers open to all students, offices, restrooms, as well as a lounge/reading area.

 The spirit of Dr. Hanson lives on as we continuously strive to improve facilities in the department she loved and served so well.